upsideos/upsideos-solana-rwa/README.md

 ### Disclaimer

 This open or closed source software is provided with no warranty.
 This is not legal advice.
-CoMakery (dba Upside) is not a legal firm and is not your lawyer.
+CoMakery, Inc. dba Upside is not a legal firm and is not your lawyer.
 Securities are highly regulated across multiple jurisdictions.
 Issuing a RWA incorrectly can result in financial penalties or jail time if done incorrectly.
 Consult a lawyer and tax advisor.
 Conduct an independent security audit of the code.

 ## On-Chain Holder/Wallet Management